-Regional Planning applications for fire disaster rebuild and temporary housing can be filed Online, at the Calabasas Field Office, or at the Downtown Los Angeles Office.
+Regional Planning applications for fire disaster rebuild and temporary housing can be filed Online.
 To avoid delays in processing, please consult with Regional Planning staff prior to filing in order to ensure that all necessary information is provided.
 Please be advised that temporary housing applications WILL NOT be accepted until Property Clean-Up Completion Certification Form (Phase I & II) has been issued by the Department of Public Works, Environmental Programs Division.

 If you plan on reusing an existing onsite wastewater treatment system (OWTS), aka, septic system, you must submit a certification from a qualified contractor attesting to the functionality of the OWTS.
 If you plan on modifying or enlarging the design of your building, you will be required to meet current regulations for the OWTS, including obtaining approval of a designated and tested future expansion area and may include upgrading to an advanced treatment system.
 Upgrading the OWTS may also require approval by Regional Planning.
 For more information, please see the Public Health, Onsite Wastewater Treatment System website.

 Potable Water Approval